aviwidgerson8/aviwidgerson8.github.io/output/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2020/insights-ias-december-2020- news-notes/index.md

 - [ ] What are latest Electricity (Rights of Consumers) Rules, 2020 ?
 What is its significance ?
 What are exceptions wrt agricultural purposes ?
 What are the changes ?
 - [ ] What is Sachet Portal of RBI ?
 What is its utility ?
 What are the latest guidelines issued by RBI on digital lending apps ?
 - [ ] What is Tour of Duty recruitment model mooted by govt. ?
-- [ ] #statistics : As per Standing Committee Report of Defence, 2019 there is a deficiency of 14% in officer cadre of Indian Army
 - [ ] What is the need for merger of film media units with National Film Development Corporation ?
 - [ ] What is the reason behind mandatory physical verification of business premises for GST registraion ?
 - [ ] How are the IGST taxes divided ?
-- [ ] #map : Kilauea Volcano ?

 ## 25th December
 - [ ] What is Article - 174 ?
 What is Article - 163 ?
 Does governor has the descritionary power to summon assmbly without due advice or confirmation from council of ministers